 And the term ‘Famous Five’ itself?
 Perhaps, in truth, it was never more than satirical.
 Just as more recent evidence indicates Zhou Enlai was referring not to the French Revolution but to the rather more contemporaneous Paris student riots of 1968, phrases that gain popular traction are apt to lose their original meaning; and given what the next 20 years would bring, the following, from the Nottingham Evening Post’s report of the League Cup defeat to Notts County in October 1994, perhaps says it all.
 County, it said, had fully earned their victory, its defining feature “a revamped forward line that frankly embarrassed the Spurs famous five”.

-Ultimately, whatever the intention behind the phrase, it tapped into something in the Spurs supporter’s psyche – the ‘echo of glory’ of which Bill Nicholson spoke.
+Ultimately, whatever the intention behind the phrase, it tapped into something in the Spurs supporter’s psyche – the “echo of glory” of which Bill Nicholson spoke.
 And Ossie’s sights were certainly set high, which was no bad thing.
-But as people from Glenn Hoddle to Roy Keane to John Barnes to Diego Maradona have found since, there is a world of difference between being a great player and a great manager; and the former will rarely become the latter by trying to build teams that are too much in their own image.
+But as people from Glenn Hoddle and Roy Keane to John Barnes and Diego Maradona have found since, there is a world of difference between being a great player and a great manager.
+T former will rarely become the latter by trying to build teams that are too much in their own image.

 By Harry Reardon @hsreardon